learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 ### Stepping according to the slope

-When you look at the above plot in detail you can see that we addednumbers to our slope.
+When you look at the above plot in detail you can see that we added numbers to our slope.
 The slope of the curve at any given point is equal to the slope of the tangent line at that point.
 By tangent line, we mean the line that just barely touches the curve at that point.
 In the above graph, the red, green and orange lines are tangent to our cost curve at the points where $m$ equals 42.25, 46.5, and 50.5, respectively.
 The slopes of our tangent lines, and therefore the slopes of the cost curves at those points, are labeled above.

 Let's see how this works.